 CMMS software can facilitate another way to simplify MRO inventory management: through Vendor Managed Inventory (VMI).
 According to The Balance, in VMI, the vendor takes responsibility for maintaining an agreed upon inventory level at the buyer’s consumption location.
 VMI is used for production and maintenance purposes, most commonly in manufacturing environments.
 Most organizations use VMI for a portion, but not all, of their inventory.

 Here’s how it works.
 Upon consultation with the customer, the vendor creates a stock of commonly used tools, parts, and supplies in a convenient storage area at the customer’s location.
 The maintenance team takes the items they need out of a designated tool crib, area of a stockroom, or other secure container.
 The vendor regularly audits the VMI stock at the customer’s location and bills the customer for the items removed from the VMI stock.
 When it comes to managing your MRO inventory, this strategy can save you time and money.
+Read more about MRO inventory management techniques.

 Managing MRO Inventory with a CMMS